 You have the right to:

-1. Impartial access to medically indicated treatment and available accommodations, regardless of age, race, creed, sex, national origin, disability, or source of payment for care.
+1.)
+Impartial access to medically indicated treatment and available accommodations, regardless of age, race, color, ethnicity, religion, culture, language, disability, socioeconomic status, sexual orientation, gender identity or expression, creed, national origin, or source of payment for care.

 - Requesting protective services considered necessary.

-- Freedom from abuse or from restraint or seclusion unless medically indicated to prevent harm to yourself or others.
+- Freedom and protection from neglect, exploitation, and abuse that could occur while receiving care, treatment, and services, or from restraint or seclusion unless medically indicated to prevent harm to yourself or others.

 - Audio-visual privacy during interviews and examinations.